On this page

 - promote good risk management and corporate governance, and

 - promote ethical behaviour by organisations and encourage them to deal with disclosures of misconduct seriously

 If whistleblower protection laws apply to your organisation, your organisation will need to comply with the protection requirements including:

-- keeping a whistleblower’s identity and information confidential, unless the organisation has the person’s consent to disclose the whistleblower’s information, and
+- keeping a whistleblower’s identity and information confidential, unless the organisation has the person’s consent to disclose the whistleblower’s information or the disclosure is permitted by law, and

 - preventing the organisation or an officer or employee of the organisation, causing detriment to or victimising a whistleblower

 Download our fact sheet